 Reasoning: Poor Sourcing, Lack of Transparency, Propaganda, Conspiracies

 Launched in 2019 by the Heartland Institute and The Henry Dearborn Institute for Liberty, Stopping Socialism is a website focused on the moral dangers associated with socialism and communism.
-The primary focus is the fight against the Great Reset which is a theory promoted by Glen Beck.
+The primary focus is the fight against the Great Reset, which is a theory promoted by Glen Beck.
 He regularly promotes this through a podcast featuring Justin Haskins.
-The website is led by Heartland Institute Executive Editor, Justin Haskins.
+Heartland Institute Executive Editor Justin Haskins leads the website.

 Funded by / Ownership